gevuong/SaladBar/README.md

 - [ ] Start and reset the game
 - [ ] Move salad bowl horizontally from one side of map to the other
 - [ ] Catch falling salad ingredients in salad bowl, and dodge non-salad ingredients
-- [ ] Bowl enlarges as it collects more ingredients
+- [ ] Bowl enlarges as you collects more ingredients

-In addition, this project include:

-- [ ] Rules of the game, with a start button, and a brief paragraph explaining the game.

 ### Game User Interface